Settlement hierarchy: Lower medium density: 100,000 to 250,000 residents

+Low density: 1,000 to 100,000 residents

 Less than one hundred thousand residents.
-Common "city features" and services such as clinics, pharmacy, bank, supermarket, police station, fire station, schools, residential neighborhoods, restaurant, etc. become more prominent.
-Density is sufficient to support local commercial areas which may include a "Main Street" or a shopping mall.
-Average medium income below national average.
+Common "city features" and third place services such as clinics, pharmacy, bank, supermarket, police station, fire station, schools, residential neighborhoods, restaurant, etc. become less available as size reduces.
+Density may be sufficient to support local commercial areas which may include a "Main Street" or a shopping mall.